 Listen to the More Recipes About Music & Food Spotify Playlist

 It’s easy to dismiss Nancy Sinatra’s career as nothing more than nepotism.
-She wasn’t exactly a strong vocalist and sort of lacked stage presence, but her father was Ol’ Blue Eye so he got her a recording deal on Reprise.
+She wasn’t exactly a strong vocalist and sort of lacked stage presence, but her father was Ol’ Blue Eyes so he got her a recording deal on Reprise.
 Those first few years went pretty much nowhere; hitless to the point she was about to be dropped.
 That might have been the end of it had it not been for the mad genius of Lee Hazelwood.
 Her work with Hazelwood’s songwriting and production is some of the most iconic from the ’60s.
 The perfect feminist pop of “These Boots Were Made For Walkin’.”
 The cowboy psychedelia of “Some Velvet Morning.”
-And the heartbreaking minimalism of the song inspiration for this recipe.
-It’s a break-up song played out as an Old West movie – cinematic in production with only a single tremolo guitar and Sinatra’s talk-sing vocals.
+And the heartbreaking minimalism of the theme song for this recipe.
+It’s a break-up song played out as an Old West movie: cinematic in production with only a single tremolo guitar and Sinatra’s talk-sing vocals.
 It never fails to give me shivers.

 Which really has nothing to do with comfort food or Asian style broccoli.

 Mac & Cheese is my favorite comfort food dish.
 “Bang Bang” is my favorite Nancy Sinatra song.
 I was looking for a way to change up the usual plain Mac & Cheese recipe using some broccoli when I came across a recipe for Bang Bang Broccoli.
 This Sinatra Inspired menu item seemed logical.

 The half & half here adds an amazing richness to the cheese sauce.
 This all comes together much faster than a traditional bechamel as the roux is not cooked as long.
 Nonetheless, the resulting cheese sauce is as creamy as any you’d have to slave over longer.